 “Give a man a fish, and you feed him for a day; show him how to catch fish, and you feed him for a lifetime,” goes an old saying.

-Our Board carefully reviews the donees - organizations which further our mission.
-It enters into a wrriten agreement specifying the use of funds, monitors the use of donated funds and requires a report on how the funds were spent.
+Our Board carefully reviews the applications from organizations which further our mission.
+We execute an agreement specifying the use of funds, monitor their use and require a report on how the funds were spent.

 The charitable activities of our church focused particularly on Romania, not only because it is the native country of many parishioners, but also because, long after the fall of communism, Romania’s poverty rate was the highest in the EU.
 The situation of many children and old people continues to deteriorate.
 Many families have disintegrated.
 One, or both parents, had to seek work abroad, leaving behind their little ones.
 Kids and grandparents alike suffer from loneliness, depression, and poverty.

 Romania registers one of the highest school dropout rates in Europe, 18% of youth leaving the high school.
 The situation in rural areas is even worse.
 One out of two children does not continue his studies.
 One quarter of children drop out the school due to poverty.

 Thus, our church parishioners stepped in to help.

 Initially, through public collections, we supported organizations such as “Friends of St. John Maximovici” association from Valenii de Munte, who is building new homes for the poors.
 We helped the “Inaltarea Maicii Domnului” nuns, who are overseeing not only a dorm for children at risk, but also a hospital located in Petru Voda.
 Then, we also aided the organization "Sfanta Iustina" in its mission to educate orphan girls.

 Since 2017, we formally partnered with four other major organizations.

 - Centrul de zi Sf.
 Tatiana from Satu Mare,